60 LikesEducation & Teaching

 - Careers advisors: Help people work out what careers suit them and how to get there.
 They usually work independently from schools and can assess people’s skills as well as give advice.

-- Schools inspectors: Work for the government (Ofsted) and visit schools to check their progress, record any problems and publish the results.
+- Schools inspectors: Work for the government's Ofsted education regulator, visiting schools to check their progress, record any problems and publish the results.

 What is education and teaching?